xaviermignot/xaviermignot.github.io/_drafts/github-runner-container-app-part1.md

 The base container image is very flexible and requires several environment variables, but we'll get into that later.

 ## Create a GitHub App
-Self-hosted runners use the GitHub REST API to register themselves and query to jobs they have to run.
+Self-hosted runners use the GitHub REST API to register themselves and query the jobs they have to run.
 For organizations, the recommended authentication method is to use a GitHub App: the workflows will use a private key to generate tokens to use to authenticate against the REST API.

 The creation a GitHub App starts from the _Developer Settings_ of your organization.
 The most important settings are the _permissions_, for this project we need the following scopes:
 - In _Repository permissions_: